Automated Refactoring from Mainframe to Serverless Functions and Containers with AWS Blu Age

 Then, you can define work packages and incrementally refactor the mainframe application to AWS targeting elastic compute, containers, or serverless functions.

 The full refactoring of a mainframe workload onto AWS can be completed in a year.
 As soon as services are refactored and in production on AWS, new integrations and innovations become possible for analytics, mobile, voice, machine learning (ML), or Internet of Things (IoT) use cases.

-Blu Age mainframe automated refactoring provides the speed and flexibility to meet the agility needs of customers.
+AWS Blu Age mainframe automated refactoring provides the speed and flexibility to meet the agility needs of customers.
 It leverages the AWS quality of service for high security, high availability, elasticity, and rich system management to meet or exceed the mainframe workloads requirements.

-Blu Age also gives the option to keep developing in COBOL or transition smoothly to Java.
+AWS Blu Age also gives the option to keep developing in COBOL or transition smoothly to Java.
 It facilitates the identification and extraction of microservices.